 To avoid this liability, it never hurts to ask your landlord whether they'll accept separate rent checks.
 Don't expect a landlord to agree to this, but it's worth a shot.
 However, by separating rent checks, the landlord would know who's late or can't pay rent and potentially just evict that one tenant rather than all of you.
 As a practical matter, landlords who know which tenant is late on rent will typically not punish the non-guilty parties.
 But from a legal view, it is the landlord's decision.

 Other Violations of the Rental Agreement

-Joint and several liability dictates that any violations committed by one tenant is considered a violation by all of the tenants, and therefore the landlord may taken action against all.
-But again, it's the landlord's discretion, so if you can separate yourself from the actions of your roommate(s), the landlord may only seek redress from the guilty roommate and not you.
+"Joint and several liability" means that by law, any violation committed by one tenant is considered a violation by all.
+Therefore the landlord may take action against everyone.
+But again, it's the landlord's discretion; if you can separate yourself from the actions of your roommate(s), the landlord may only punish the guilty roommate.

 Writing Your Own Agreement

 Roommate agreements often contain a mediation clause, which requires roommates to seek some form of third-party mediation before taking any action.
 It's a good idea to include such a clause.
 At the end of the day, the roommate's action affects you, and vice versa.
 An agreement to mediate gives you more control over the dispute.